sxsx1xsxs/Time2Meeting/README.md

 Our application is deployed on Google cloud and you can access it via www.time2meeting.com

-The detailed documentation is in our wiki page
+The detailed documentation is in our wiki page.

 ## Contributors